Importing a vehicle temporarily

 Do I have to pay road user charges?

 If your vehicle is diesel-powered or weighs more than 3500 kg, you may have to pay road user charges (RUC).
 These charges contribute towards the cost of the upkeep of New Zealand's roads.
-For more information, see factsheet 38, Road user charges or phone our RUC contact centre on 0800 655 644.
+For more information, see factsheet 38, Road user charges or call our contact centre on 0800 655 644.

 What do I need to do when I take the vehicle back out of New Zealand?